UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/README.md

 * Display counts of comments on visitor website
 * Extra: Add Bed Pages (required for QR Codes)
 * Generate QR Codes
-* Export Feedback to a File
+* Export Feedback to a File (Only plant comments are done)
-* Track the number of times a flower page is visited
+* Track the number of times a flower page is visited (Client-side not done)
-* Track the number of times a bed page is visited
+* Track the number of times a bed page is visited (Not attempted)

 Finished by Claude Arabo
 * Import Excel Spreadsheet to Database